The New Testament Canon: How and When Did the Gospels and Epistles Become Scripture?

 The period between Jesus Christ’s ministry and the dawn of the second century is known as the “Apostolic Period” (30’s A.D. – 100*) It was during this time that the books that eventually came to make up the New Testament were written, ending with the penning of the Revelation of John, no later than 96A.D.7.

 When considering the church’s attitude toward these works, it is common for members of two opposing camps to assume extremely differing views that defy the historical record.
-It would be wrong to claim that the early church identified the whole of the New Testament as “Canon”, or “inspired scripture,” but it would be no less wrong to claim they considered these works of little significance than that of other Christian teachers of the time.
-It is clear (for instance from Peter’s association of Paul’s letters with “The other scriptures”, 2 Peter 3:16) that from the beginning some viewed individual books, and even whole corpus’ as “scripture”, and perhaps most regarded these works as possessing an authority other Christian writings simply did not1.
+It would be wrong to claim that the early church identified the whole of the New Testament as “Canon”, or “inspired scripture,” but it would be no less wrong to claim they considered these works as having little more significance than that of other Christian teachers of the time.
+It is clear (for instance from Peter’s association of Paul’s letters with “The other scriptures”, 2 Peter 3:16) that from the beginning some viewed individual books, and even whole corpuses as “scripture”, and perhaps most regarded these works as possessing an authority other Christian writings simply did not1.
 However, it was a time before the whole of the church regarded all of the “New Testament” as canon.

 A Christian Canon